ti/dnsgo/README.md

-#DnsCept
+# DnsCept

 intercept and proxy dns in very sample way

 ## What's This

-Proxy all Dns Request But Specific Domains.
+Proxy all Dns Request But Specific Domains

 ## Hwo to use